-Most parents hope their children will attend college and earn a degree.
+Most parents hope their children will attend college and carry out their CLEP Prep well enough to earn a degree.
 In fact, many parents either pay for or help pay for their children’s college education.
 With the cost of college rising these days, it is becoming more difficult for parents to pay for this education.
 According to U.S. News and World, the average tuition for a private university is more than $35,000 per year, while the average cost of a public university is approximately $20,000 per year.
 With these astronomical costs, it is easy to understand why parents are having a hard time financing their children’s education.
 Unfortunately, the impact of a divorce makes it even more difficult to help children through college.

 A study published by professors at Rice University and the University of Wisconsin found that those children whose parents divorced received less financial help with college than those children whose parents did not divorce.
 Parents who stay married usually cover about 77 percent of their child’s tuition, which is approximately 8 percent of their incomes.
 Those parents that are divorced, cover only about 42 percent of their child’s tuition, which is approximately six percent of their incomes.